-In general the $t$ in the above estimate will depend on the geometry and topology of the covering surface $Y$, however in the case in exam, where $Y$ is either the Poincar\'e disk or a punctured disk, by work of J.~Diller \cite{Dil95} we can assume that $t=1$.
-It is likely that the constants of Diller can be made explicit as well and so that one could have a version of Theorem \ref{t:BD} were the constants are explicits in the topology of $X$, $Y$ and their injectivity radii.
+In general the $t$ in the above estimate will depend on the geometry and topology of the covering surface $Y$.
+In the case at hand however,~$Y$ is either the Poincar\'e disk or a punctured disk, and by work of J.~Diller \cite{Dil95}, we can assume that $t=1$.
+It is likely that the constants of Diller can be made explicit as well and so that one could have a version of Theorem \ref{t:BD} were the constants are explicit in the topology of $X$, $Y$ and their injectivity radii.